 I hated it.
 I hated the word rest.

 The word felt foreign to me.
 I couldn’t work out how to practically apply it to my situation.
 It felt like a useless word to use when reassuring someone.
-I couldn’t apply it or figure out what it would practically look like.

 Do I sit and wait?
 Do I knock doors and see if they open?
 What if I pray and believe for God to show up and he doesn’t?
 What if God just wants me to get on with things?
 Does he care?
 What if I just live in this limbo land of the unknown forever?
 Will I be stuck here forever?
 What if I choose something that he doesn’t want me to do and I ruin his plans for the rest of my life?